Your collaborators’ well-being is not just an issue of having a “healthy mind” or a “healthy body”. It’s also about being at a “healthy building”.

 Also, Alain De Botton says that the beautiful buildings have the power to perfect us morally and spiritually.

-Unhealthy places are the ones we cannot be identified to, such as the “non-places” as Marc Augé defines them, where personal interactions do not take place – airports, stations, gas stations, and supermarkets.
-But will be only the “non-places” the unhealthy”?
+Unhealthy places are the ones we cannot be identified with, such as the “non-places” as Marc Augé defines them, where personal interactions do not take place – airports, stations, gas stations, and supermarkets.
+But will only the “non-places” be unhealthy”?

 This connection with the environment has been registered since the early communities, with constructions that were adapted to the different environments, using locally found resources that enabled the harmony.

-With industrialization, the need to adapt construction methods to climate changes has progressively been reducing – almost as if nature is now perceived as an “enemy”, which results in a need to re-establish a close relationship with nature.
+With industrialization, the need to adapt construction methods to climate change has progressively been reduced – almost as if nature is now perceived as an “enemy”, which results in a need to re-establish a close relationship with nature.